O3Labs/neo-rpc/readme.md

 # neo-rpc

-A Go SDK for neo-cli JSON-RPC.
+A JSON-RPC client for neo-cli.

 ## Installation
 ```